-A typical Monster Energy Supercross season consists of 17 rounds running every Saturday night from January through to early May.
+A typical Monster Energy Supercross season consists of 17 rounds from January through early May.

 Supercross has seven major manufacturers on the track: GasGas, Honda, Husqvarna, Kawasaki, KTM, Suzuki and Yamaha.

-Supercross motorcycles may look the same as the ones on the showroom floor, but the similarities end there.
+The motorcycles raced in Supercross may look the same as the ones on the showroom floor, but the similarities end there.
 Completely “tricked-out” supercross bikes cost as much as $80,000 and are built from the ground up with custom components.
 The average fan can buy the same model motorcycle with factory standard parts for less than $10,000 at a local dealership.

 Most young riders get started at the local level, training on nearby tracks to hone their racing skills.
-The majority of the racers competing on the Monster Energy Supercross tour enjoyed success on the highly competitive amateur championship circuit, which included the Loretta Lynn’s Amateur National Motocross Championship.
+The majority of the racers competing in the Monster Energy Supercross Championship enjoyed success on the highly competitive amateur championship series which includes the Amateur National Motocross Championship at Loretta Lynn’s.

 All Monster Energy Supercross riders are required to wear safety equipment, including helmets, racing pants, boots, gloves and goggles.
-Many also use chest protectors, shoulder pads and kidney belts for added protection.
-Safety equipment is at the forefront of racing development, including neck braces to prevent spinal cord injuries.
+Many also use chest protectors, shoulder pads and kidney belts for added protection, and some wear neck braces to prevent spinal cord injuries.